Documenting the American South Logo

 TERRY SANFORD:

 I don't think that he misread it at the time, and I don't think that that would be too far off right now.
 What you've got to remember, I'm sure Key was aware that North Carolina wasn't all one way, any more than Virginia was all one way for Byrd.
 Though at many times it looked like Virginia was.
 Many times we were just a few percentage points of going in that direction, if you'll look back at the turn of the century particularly.
 And it was just by luck that Aycock, who ran as a white supremist, and did certain things to make the party white supremist, nevertheless turned around and became a very liberal education governor, advocating the education of the blacks.
 Now, he could have taken a shorter range view.
 Had he taken a shorter range view he probably would have ended up in the United States Senate.
 He was trying, anyhow, when he died, but he wouldn't have been elected, most historians think.
 We've always had some Alabama and South Carolina and Virginia here, just as they've always had some North Carolina there, if you can use those terms in that way.
 We've just been luckier, because our slight majority fell on one side, whereas their majority fell on the other.
 And I take it that the other majority somehow feeds on itself, and the more you get, the more you get.
 The more popular it becomes.
 And then I think that's probably what happened here.
-The first straight-out racist campaign that I remember was the 1950 election.
-The first election I remember in detail where I watched it, took part in it, observed it, from a statewide point of view, although I was in high school, was the 1936 campaign, which had all seeds for this kind of campaign, and yet none of them sprouted.
-You had Hoey, the conservative old hypocrite, that was the representative of the manufacturing forces.
-If there was an establishment, it wasn't much of an establishment in

 Page 3

 North Carolina.
 You had Sandy Graham, the clever legislative likable politician.
 And you had the rebel from out of state, the professor from Salem College, that had been in one term in the legislature, Ralph McDonald, who almost beat him.
 If ever there was a Henry Howell type situation, that was it.
 But the race issue, in my memory, never came forth from any side.
 They never accused McDonald of being racist.
 McDonald never raised that issue.
 And that, I think, would justify what Key wrote, even under that stress and strain, when the establishment was assaulted by a carpetbagger in the worst kind of way.
 We survived those kind of tensions.
 Then our elections fell back into being pretty much within the accepted framework.
 That is, the . . . the North Carolinians of some distinction running against each other, something like this last time.
 You had Broughton and five other . . . the race issue never got into that.
 Occasionally the labor business would get into it, but that's a little bit different.
 Broughton-Umstead campaign made a big thing out of Broughton's support of organized labor.
 And Broughton handled it by saying he was for all citizens.
 Even so, I think we kept down some of the more violent differences, just by the nature of the people.
-Then Frank Graham was appointed, and that was the turning point, just as it had been the turning point in the thirties to help Key write this.
-I think you'd have to . . .
-I think you'll find that the influence of Frank Graham and the University of North Carolina had a whole lot to do with shaping the leadership of North Carolina.
-Now, not many people would admit that, and not many, maybe, would observe it.
-But I think it's true.
-You can just look at the leadership . . . you can look at the legislative leadership, you can look at the governors.
-It was the University of North Carolina and the Edward Keter Graham tradition which

 Page 4

-Frank Graham picked up.
-Edward Keter Graham was his uncle, whose life was cut short by the flu epidemic of the World War One era.
-But he set the tone for the new University.
-Of course, the old University was . . . put out all the substantial leaders, too.
-Morrison, Kitchin, and every governor, I suppose, from the turn of the century on, was from Chapel Hill.
-And Chapel Hill, even before World War One, was the beacon of light in the South.
-So, I think a great deal of that.
-And then Frank Graham's picking up the liberal causes, making them less unpopular, or at least giving hope to those who otherwise might not have come close to some of those issues.
-So I think Frank Graham had a lot to do with it.
 Now, Frank Graham was named to the Senate, and it scared a lot of people, a lot of his friends.
 Now, how are we going to win?
 Well, interestingly enough, the Tom Pearsalls, the Battles, the Coxes in Asheville, just look around the state . . . all the substantial people that had been leaders in the legislature and leaders in politics supported Frank Graham.
 And he got 49.2% or 48.7 or something like that.
 And the spoiler was Robert Reynolds.
 So into the second primary they went, Willis Smith, virtual unknown . . . president of the American Bar Association, but that doesn't cut much ice in eastern North Carolina . . . legislator two or three terms.
 Kerr Scott had appointed him to some kind of state committee.
 He was more on Kerr Scott's side than the old establishment side.
 But they talked him into running against Frank Graham.
-At that time he was Chairman of the Board of Duke, incidentally.
+At that time he was chairman of the board of Duke, incidentally.
 In his first speech, he talked about the socialist/communist influence.
 I think he made the speech in Elizabeth City.
 And talked about the Anglo-Saxon heritage.
 Well, that's . . . you know, if you were a little bit worried anyhow, both of those rather innocuous phrases would cause you to wonder and worry slightly as to just what he's up to . . .
 But he wasn't up to

 Page 5

-much.
-They played those issues slightly, they played more the "pinko" issue than the racist issue in the first primary.
-But all of these things could be credited back to Frank Graham's very liberal attitudes on labor and on race.
-And on everything else that amounted to anything.
 In the second primary, just all the fury and the hatred broke loose.
-Jesse Helms now disclaims any part in that, but he and a young lawyer named Daniell, or Daniells, from Wake County . . .
+Jesse Helms now disclaims any part in that, but he and a young lawyer named Daniel, or Daniels, from Wake County . . .
 I don't know what ever's happened to him . . . led the way of making this the race issue.
 Then it got to the nastiest campaign we'd ever had.
 That was the same time Nixon was running against Helen Gahagan Douglas and Senator McCarthy's man was running against Willard Tydings . . . forgotten that man's name.
 Those three campaigns were just the ugliest in the whole nation.
 And that was when people said, "You know, this race issue is powerful medicine."
 And it did win.
 It had just swept this state like a prairie fire.
 If I had the energy and the time and the . . . a little bit of resources to do it, I would have done something like you're doing around the state now, just to pick it up while it was still fresh.
 Because I think today that it's unbelievable that passions ran so hot, and it's . . . it was the . . . it was the lesson to those who would heed it, that the race issue is a terrible weapon and can be used with overwhelming effectiveness.
 Simply because there was no reason for Willis Smith to beat Frank Graham.
 I happen to say and think that Willis Smith was hardly involved in it.
 That it swept him up just as it swept up everybody else.
 I always thought he was a very decent kind of a person, but still the people around him saw this as winning more votes and support every day, and building up a bitterness against the opposition.
 And they used it and played it and threw more fuel on the fire, until actually, it really consumed the state, in that

 Page 6

-sense.
 Well, Willis Smith died.
 I always thought there had something to do with it, that he himself was bothered and hurt by the fact that . . . he had been the victim also of this kind of campaign.
 Now, I could be wrong, but I simply don't think he sat down there and plotted that out and thought it out and saw what was happening, here, under the pressures of the second primary.
 He was caught up in it.
 I think that's . . . he was quite different from Beverly Lake, for example, who deliberately plotted his course.
 Beverly Lake, parenthetically, supported Frank Graham in that election with, among other things, a radio speech.
 So Frank Graham never got back in to my election, though I was considered a closer associate.
 The reason he did, he was mad with Willis Smith, because Willis Smith had blackballed him for membership in the American Bar Association.
 And he blackballed him in the American Bar Association because he . . . just . . . he thought he had done something dishonest in a law case that they had been involved in.
 It involved a mill in Wake Forest.
 I know nothing about the details except that Beverly Lake despised Willis Smith, and Willis Smith had him be . . . blackballed him.
 And so he took Frank Graham out of the 1960 election by making that radio speech.
 Now, so . . .
 1950 was the turning point in what he said.
 This is where we swept over to the over side and the . . . if I may call them this . . . the baser elements won.

 JACK BASS:

 Can I interrupt for just a minute with a question?
 Did that come as a great surprise to people like you, who had supported Graham, that there was this much force involved in the race issue?
-That the politics of fear, in a sense, which was at that time relatively new, that that was a great factor that had come. . . .?
+That the politics of fear, in a sense, which was at that time relatively new, that that was a great factor that had come . . . ?

 TERRY SANFORD: